Leveraging Technology to Drive Value

-As consumers are seeking out greener and more eco-friendly products, our customers are focused on quantifying and reducing the direct and indirect impacts associated with their carbon emissions.
-Ryder is uniquely positioned as a logistics and fleet management expert with 85 years of experience to help our customers maximize the efficiency of their transportation networks and access new and more efficient vehicle technologies.
-As the only fully integrated, end-to-end transportation and logistics provider, we add value for our customers by optimizing every step of their products’ journey.
-Whether it’s the type of fleet our customer utilizes, with solutions that include advanced vehicle technologies and fuel alternatives, or how that fleet is utilized, with solutions to maximize capacity utilization and reduce miles driven, Ryder has the tools, experience, and expertise improve efficiency for our customers and reduce their carbon footprint.
+As our customers seek greener and more eco-friendly solutions, Ryder is uniquely positioned to help optimize their transportation networks, and access new and more efficient vehicle technologies.
+As the only fully integrated, end-to-end logistics and transportation provider, we add value for our customers by optimizing every step of their products’ journey.
+With solutions to maximize capacity utilization and reduce miles driven, Ryder has the tools, experience, and expertise to improve efficiency for our customers while reducing their carbon footprint.

-Our scale and partnerships enable early adoption of next generation vehicles while mitigating potential challenges associated with these new technologies, such as fueling infrastructure and maintenance availability, by providing fueling and maintenance options in places where such services are needed.
-Providing these solutions not only supports our customers’ evolving needs, it also contributes to a sustainable economy and healthy environment.
+Our scale and partnerships enable early adoption of next generation vehicles through offerings such as fuel, charging, and maintenance availability.
+Ryder offers a wide array of these options and infrastructures in places where our customers need these critical services.
+Our customized solutions support our customers’ evolving needs, while contributing to a sustainable economy and environment.

 strategy for increasing the efficiency

-Each year, the cost of moving freight increases due to unpredictable fuel prices, driver shortages, increasing regulations, and a variety of other factors.
+Each year, the cost of moving freight is volatile due to unpredictable fuel prices, driver shortages, increasing regulations, and a variety of other factors.
 As these issues compound, a company’s ability to reliably move their products becomes more difficult and costly.
-At Ryder, we understand the complexities of logistics and we are constantly adapting to this changing marketplace.
-Our solutions are built on a LEAN culture—if it doesn’t add value, it is eliminated.
-In our warehouses and on the road, these LEAN principles drive our operations, resulting in monetary and environmental savings.
+At Ryder, we understand the complexities of logistics and we are constantly adapting to a changing marketplace.
+Our solutions are built on a LEAN culture—if it does not add value, it is eliminated.
+In our warehouses and on the road, these LEAN principles drive our operations, resulting in monetary and environmental benefits.

 We work with our customers to understand their transportation networks and needs.
-From shipment volume volatility and distance traveled to number of pick-ups and backhaul opportunities, we help our customers identify the solutions that work best for them.
-By optimizing routes and maximizing freight loads, we strive to deliver the most product with the fewest miles traveled.
-Through advanced network and load modeling Ryder can achieve up to 23% reduction of customer scope 1 emissions (Ryder scope 3) by utilizing our optimized customer network.
+Analyzing shipment volume volatility, travel distance, number of routes, stops per route, and backhaul opportunities, we help our customers identify the solutions that work best for them.
+Through advanced network and maximum load modeling, Ryder can achieve as much as a 23% reduction of customer Scope 1 emissions (Ryder Scope 3) utilizing our optimized customer network.

 Advanced Vehicle Technology

-Increasing the efficiency of our fleet includes regularly evaluating new technologies as well as retrofitting our current fleet so that we may continue offering our customers new and improved options.
+Increasing the efficiency of our fleet includes regularly evaluating new technologies with traditional and non-traditional Original Equipment Manufacturers (OEMs), as well as retrofitting our current fleet so that we may continue offering our customers new and improved options.
 We have a dedicated team of internal resources to research and test these technologies.
-Our Senior Director, Advanced Vehicle Technologies and Energy Products oversees the implementation of new technologies and their supporting infrastructure, reporting to our Executive Vice President and Chief Marketing Officer (CMO).
+Our Senior Director, Advanced Vehicle Technologies, oversees the implementation of new technologies and their supporting infrastructure, reporting to our Chief Technology Officer for Fleet Management Solutions (FMS).
 The Board receives an update on disruptive trends—including next generation vehicles—as part of the annual strategic review meeting.
-During this meeting, the Board discusses key accomplishments in this area, including new strategic EV partnerships, training on EV maintenance, charging infrastructure, and new sales.
-In addition, advanced technology metrics and goals are included in the annual goals set for our CEO.
+In addition, advanced technology metrics and goals are included in the annual goals set for our business segments.

-To advance alternative fuels and new vehicle technologies, Ryder educates our employees and customers through email, webinars, and social media communications, in addition to in-person meetings and operations/site evaluations.
+To advance alternative fuels and new vehicle technologies, Ryder educates our employees and customers through email, webinars, and social media communications.
+In alignment with our vision to safeguard our environment, we aim to train 10% of Ryder technicians to maintain and support AFVs over the next five years.
+Additionally, we host demonstrations at Ryder’s operational locations as well as customer site evaluations.
 We work with many customers to quantify transportation-related carbon emissions and to develop carbon reduction strategies that work for their businesses.
-Additionally, Ryder works with innovative Original Equipment Manufacturers (OEMs) to bring efficient and emerging vehicle technologies to market.

 Our Performance & Future